 Our first stop was dinner at a local brewery (yes, we did eat dinner) known throughout the region and beyond for its well-cooked meals and of course, Belgian brews.
 We sipped a few, talked about the upcoming conferences, and of course, discussed various things we’re all doing or wanting to do using Azure and ASP.NET.
 Some of my favorite Tweeple (forgive me) were in attendance at the dinner and the user group meeting Tuesday night.
 Mike Martin and Kris van der Mast, who I need to thank for bringing me over and for putting on such a great event were there to support me at the event, as well as Kristof Rennen, Bram de Buyser, and Xavier Decoster, who I found myself talking with about MyGet throughout the remainder of the week.
 MyGet is an awesome service that extends the already-awesome NuGet service by adding in build functionality, private and subscription-based feeds, and all other sorts of good stuff.
 My chat with Xavier inspired me to really take a deeper look at MyGet throughout the week, and their level of support and commitment to helping me understand and implement as many of its features as possible is amazing.

-The topic of the Belgium User Group on Tuesday night was a deep dive into Windows Azure Web Sites.
+The topic of the Belgium User Group on Tuesday night was a deep dive into Azure Web Sites.
 I recounted some of the lessons Nir Mashkowski has taught me from hosting him on Web Camps TV, and answered quite a few questions about the Shared tier enhancements.
 The deck contained a few links to these shows and other resources, and as usual some of my own humor (or whatever you call it).
 If you’d like to peek at the deck, download it here .Sweden .NET User Group

 Thanks, Europe!
 Keep staying classy!